 - Adjust oven rack to the lower middle position.
 Preheat oven to 350F.

 - Butter a 9-inch cake pan or springform pan.
 Dust pan with flour, shaking out the excess.

-- For the cake: Whisk together the flour, baking powder, and salt in a medium bowl.
+- Whisk together the flour, baking powder, and salt in a medium bowl.
 Set aside.